usplos/WorkShop/README.md

 # WorkShop
-Some learning materials of statistical workshop
+Some learning materials of statistics